cycleplatform/docs-portal/docs/reference/DNS/zones/hosted-zones.md

 The NS record will include the sub-domain and a reference to Cycle's name servers.

-Its important to do this three times one for each of the Cycle name servers which are. ns1.cycle.io ns2.cycle.io ns3.cycle.io
+Its important to do this for each of the Cycle name servers which are: ns1.cycle.io ns2.cycle.io ns3.cycle.io